 Don't Let Water Damage Ruin Your Photos: A Quick Guide

-We have seen in the news recently that acts of nature are capable of ruining your physical memorabilia, but more common issues – a busted pipe, sewer backup, or even high humidity – can also destroy some of your family’s irreplaceable treasures.
-As is usually the case in life, the best time to act is before disaster strikes.
-Being prepared for the worst can be the best solution to prevent heartache in the future.
+We have all seen that acts of nature are capable of ruining your physical memorabilia, but even common issues – a busted pipe, sewer backup, or even high humidity – can also destroy some of your family’s irreplaceable treasures.

-Here we have put together a helpful guide with information borrowed from the national archives and record-keeping industries to help you be prepared in case disaster strikes.
+Here we have put together a helpful guide with information borrowed from the national archives and record-keeping industries to help you be prepared in case disaster strikes or salvage your memories in the event that it already has.
 These are some of the best ways to protect your treasured memories from water damage.

 1) Convert all your photos, videos, and albums to a digital format.
 This way, you will always have easily replicable copies in case the originals are damaged.
 It’s sort of like having a spare key to your home.